watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

   This architecture uses controllers to manage service segments, SFCs, TEs, VPNs, link-state, and network metrics.

 # Overview of Architecture
-Figure 1 and Figure 2 show overviews of SFC with SR-aware and SR-unaware functions, respectively.
+Figures 1 and 2 show overviews of SFC with SR-aware and SR-unaware functions, respectively.

 ~~~ drawing
  +------------------------------------------------+